cprevost4/clemenceprevost.github.io/aboutme.md

 - My thesis, defended in 2021, was awarded the prize of Best Thesis of the IAEM Doctoral School of University of Lorraine.
 - In 2022, I participated to the international mediation competition <b>Ma thèse en 180 secondes</b>.
 I ranked 3rd for the Grand-Est region ! 🎉
-- In 2023, I was a recipient of the national grant "For Women in Science", delivered by Fondation L'Oréal and UNESCO. 🦸‍♀️ If you are interested in applying this year, don't hesitate to <a> </a>
+- In 2023, I was a recipient of the national grant "For Women in Science", delivered by Fondation L'Oréal and UNESCO. 🦸‍♀️ If you are interested in applying this year, don't hesitate to <a href="mailto:clemence.prevost@univ-lille.fr">contact me. </a>